natebrunelle/2910/markdown/b+means.md

 The lore I was told by multiple senior faculty when I was staring in academia, and am repeating here without reliable sources because I have not found them, is this:

 Once upon a time grades were given in a fairly piecemeal way and were mostly consumed only internally to the generating institution.
-Then the [central limit theorem](https://en.wikipedia.org/wiki/Central_limit_theorem) and the prevelance of bell curves came into vogue, and a new "self-calibrating" grading system came along:
+Then the [central limit theorem](https://en.wikipedia.org/wiki/Central_limit_theorem) and the prevalence of bell curves came into vogue, and a new "self-calibrating" grading system came along:

 - grade on whatever scale is handy